Noise control: Aircraft

 As in the case of roadway noise, little progress has been made in quelling aircraft noise at the source, other than elimination of loud engine designs from the 1960s and earlier.
 Because of its velocity and volume, jet turbine engine exhaust noise defies reduction by any simple means.

 The most promising forms of aircraft noise abatement are through land planning, flight operations restrictions and residential soundproofing.
 Flight restrictions can take the form of preferred runway use, departure flight path and slope, and time-of-day restrictions.
 These tactics are sometimes controversial since they can impact aircraft safety, flying convenience and airline economics.

 In 1979, the US Congress authorized the FAA to devise technology and programs to attempt to insulate homes near airports.
 While this obviously does not aid the exterior environment, the program has been effective for residential and school interiors.
 Some of the airports at which the technology was applied early on were San Francisco International Airport, Seattle-Tacoma International Airport, John Wayne International Airport and San Jose International Airport in California.

 The underlying technology is a computer model which simulates the propagation of aircraft noise and its penetration into buildings.
 Variations in aircraft types, flight patterns and local meteorology can be analyzed along with benefits of alternative building retrofit strategies such as roof upgrading, window glazing improvement, fireplace baffling, caulking construction seams and other measures.
 The computer model allows cost-effectiveness evaluations of a host of alternative strategies.

 In Canada, Transport Canada prepares noise exposure forecasts (NEF) for each airport, using a computer model similar to that used in the US.
 Residential land development is discouraged within high impact areas identified by the forecast.

+Acoustic liners

 Architectural solutions

 Architectural acoustics noise control practices include interior sound reverberation reduction, inter-room noise transfer mitigation, and exterior building skin augmentation.